square/connect-api-examples/connect-examples/v2/java_payment/README.md

 When the page loads it renders the form defined in the index.html file.
 The page also downloads and executes the following scripts defined in the file:

  **Square Payment Form Javascript library** (https://js.squareup.com/v2/paymentform)  It is a library that provides the SqPaymentForm object you use in the next script.
 For more information about the library, see [SqPaymentForm data model](https://docs.connect.squareup.com/api/paymentform#navsection-paymentform).

 **sq-payment-form.js** - This code provides two things:

 * Initializes the **SqPaymentForm** object by initializing various [configuration fields](https://docs.connect.squareup.com/api/paymentform#paymentform-configurationfields) and providing implementation for [callback functions](https://docs.connect.squareup.com/api/paymentform#_callbackfunctions_detail).
 For example,

-    * Maps the **SqPaymentForm.cardNumber** configuration field to corresponding form field:
+    * Maps the **SqPaymentForm.card** configuration field to corresponding form field:

         ```javascript
-        cardNumber: {
+        card: {
-            elementId: 'sq-card-number',
+          elementId: 'sq-card',
-            placeholder: '•••• •••• •••• ••••'
+          inputStyle: {
+            fontSize: '14px',
+            fontWeight: 500,
+            fontFamily: 'tahoma',
+            placeholderFontWeight: 300,
+            borderRadius: '10px',
+            autoFillColor: '#FFFFFF',     //Card number & exp. date strings
+            color: '#FFFFFF',             //CVV & Zip
+            placeholderColor: '#A5A5A5',  //card field hints
+            backgroundColor: '#1F1F1F',   //Card entry background color
+            cardIconColor: '#A5A5A5',    //Card Icon color
+            boxShadow: "10px 20px 20px #3d3d5c",
+            ...
+          }
         }
         ```
     * **SqPaymentForm.cardNonceResponseReceived** is one of the callbacks the code provides implementation for.

 * Provides the **onGetCardNonce** event handler code that executes after you click **Pay $1.00 Now**.

 After the buyer enters their information in the form and clicks **Pay $1 Now**, the application does the following:

 * The **onGetCardNonce** event handler executes.
 It first generates a nonce by calling the **SqPaymentForm.requestCardNonce** function.
 * **SqPaymentForm.requestCardNonce** invokes **SqPaymentForm.cardNonceResponseReceived** callback.
 This callback  assigns the nonce to a form field and posts the form to the payment processing page:

     ```javascript
     document.getElementById('card-nonce').value = nonce;
     document.getElementById('nonce-form').submit();
     ```

     This invokes the form action **charge**, described in next step.

 ### Step 2: Charge the Payment Source Using the Nonce
 All the remaining actions take place in the **Main.java**.
 This server-side component uses the Square Java SDK library to call the Connect V2 **Payments** API to charge the payment source using the nonce as shown in the following code fragment.
 ```java
 String charge(@ModelAttribute NonceForm form, Map<String, Object> model) throws ApiException {
     CreatePaymentRequest createPaymentRequest = new CreatePaymentRequest()